erikoest/symath/README.md

 Ruby symbols, :x and :y in the above example, are converted into symbolic math variables and Ruby numbers are converted into symbolic math numbers.
-Functions, operators and constants (e, pi, i, etc.) are available as methods through the Sy::Definitions module.
+Functions, operators and constants (e, pi, i, etc.) are available as methods through the SyMath::Definitions module.
 In some cases it is necessary to tell Ruby that your number or symbol is to be understood as a symbolic object, and not just a Ruby number or symbol.
 Use the to_m method to explicitly convert them to symbolic